ioBroker/ioBroker/README.md

 ## Concept

-ioBroker is not just an application, it's more of a a concept, a database schema, and offers a very easy way for systems to interoperate. ioBroker defines some common rules for a pair of databases used to exchange data and publish events between different systems.
+ioBroker is not just an application, it's more of a a concept, a database schema, and offers a very easy way for systems to inter-operate. ioBroker defines some common rules for a pair of databases used to exchange data and publish events between different systems.

 ![architecture](img/architecture.png)

 #### Databases

-ioBroker uses "in memory" database to hold the data and saves it on disk with resonable intervals.
+ioBroker uses "in memory" database to hold the data and saves it on disk with reasonable intervals.
 There are two types of
 storage:
 - states (values)
 - objects (meta/configuration information)